Connect with HETS

 ISSN 2693-9193

-The members of the HETS Online Journal Editorial Board are designated and approved by the HETS Board of Directors, constituted by all Presidents or designated representatives of HETS member institutions.
+The Editorial Board members are designated and approved by the Board of Directors, constituted by all Presidents or designated representatives at HETS member institutions.
 Below, more details about our Editorial Board:

 PPamela Vargas-Krauseramela A. (Krauser) Vargas